ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-prebuilt-solution.md

 - Clone the repository to your local machine

-- Go into the repository directory cloned and execute `oc sync --tekton` command. if you are not executed previously.
+- Go into the repository directory cloned and execute `oc sync ` command. if you are not executed previously.

 - Register the pipeline [register the pipeline](/developer-intermediate/deploy-app#5.-register-the-application-in-a-devops-pipeline)